Dulce River (Guatemala)

 From Fronteras the river flows east for a few kilometres.
 Along this stretch, there are several marinas and resorts.
 The river then flows into a long narrow lake called El Golfete.
 This lake has an island and a large natural anchorage.
 A few houses and a couple of small businesses line the shore.
 El Golfete is about 10 mi long and a few kilometres wide.

 From El Golfete the river meanders for 6 mi in a spectacular gorge.
 The sides of the gorge rise up to 300 ft on either side and are covered with teak, mahogany and palms.
 Wild flowers bloom throughout the foliage and howler monkeys and toucans can be seen.
 Waterfalls flow over the lip of the gorge after rainfall.

+Biologically, the river's brackish water system and sheltered submerged aquatic vegetation in El Golfete serve as a vital sanctuary for the West Indian manatee (Trichechus manatus), alongside various endemic freshwater and estuarine fish species.

 The river enters the Caribbean Sea near the Garifuna town of Livingston.

 Río Dulce National Park

 The Río Dulce National Park is in the department of Izabal in Guatemala.

 The park covers an area of 130 km2 along the banks of the Dulce river and the El Golfete.